c7chou/cse134-not-final/README.txt

 Carlos:
 -Worked on the authentication for the login page.
-Implemented some of the autthorization code for firebase -Made asthetuic changes and cleaned up some of the bugs that I could find quickly on web view -README
+Implemented some of the autthorization code for firebase -Made asthetuic changes and cleaned up some of the bugs that I could find quickly on web view -Figured out the process to use phonegap to get our website in mobile app -README